Midtown Madness: Development

-Midtown Madness was one of the first games that Angel Studios developed for the PC.
+Midtown Madness was one of the first games that Angel Studios developed for the PC, using the ARTS (Angel Real Time Simulation) development technology.
 Microsoft planned to publish sequels to racing computer games with the word Madness in the title, including Motocross Madness and Monster Truck Madness.
 According to project director Clinton Keith, the concept behind the game came to two Microsoft employees during an attempt to cross a crowded Paris street.
 They proposed their idea to Angel Studios, which had tried to sell Microsoft a 3D vehicle simulator.
 Initially, Angel Studios was hesitant to accept Microsoft's offer given the magnitude of the proposed undertaking.
-They ultimately agreed and decided to use Chicago for the setting because the city was featured in several famous car chases in films, including The Blues Brothers.
+They ultimately agreed, and on July 3, 1997, Angel Studios signed a contract with Microsoft to develop a prototype of Midtown Madness.
+Development of the prototype started in September 1997 and completed in January 1998.
+A preliminary game design document was then created on February 6, 1998, with the final version being completed on March 2, 1998.
+The city of Chicago was chosen due to it featuring in several famous car chases in films, including The Blues Brothers.
 The development team asked Chicago residents to playtest the game to ensure that the city was recreated faithfully.
 PC Gamer reported that the re-creation was mostly accurate, although certain landmarks were moved to enhance gameplay.
 8 to 15 people were working on the game at any one time.

 Angel Studios and Microsoft included regular cars in addition to the "overpowered Italian sports cars" often seen in racing games.
 The developers obtained permission from manufacturers to use the likenesses of selected vehicles.
 Microsoft received authorization from Volkswagen for the New Beetle, and Ford, for the Mustang and the F-350 Super Duty.
 The decision to make only half the cars available at the outset was intended to promote a sense of competition.
 The audio team affixed microphones to cars and had Kiki Wolfkill, one of the few developers with track racing experience, drive around the track while they recorded.